Federal Work Study

 - Complete and submit the FWS Contract to the Financial Aid Office.

-- You will be sent the documents to submit to HR by the Work-Study Coordinator.
+- You will be sent the documents to submit to Human Resources (HR) by your supervisor.

-- Submit completed documents to the Work-Study HR Representative.
+- Submit completed documents to the HR Work-Study Liaison.

-- You and your supervisor will be notified when you are cleared to begin employment.
+- HR will notify your supervisor when you are cleared to begin employment.